1000 Steps Walking Track / Kokoda Memorial Trail

 There is a cafe in the park, see the menu choices and check opening hours here.
 Opposite the train station in Upper Ferntree Gully, there is a good choice of cafes, bakery, chocolate shop…

-Carrying water on the walk is not a problem as drinking fountains and water bottle refill stations are at the base of the walk and at the top of the steps.
+Carrying water on the 1000 Steps walk is not necessary as drinking fountains and water bottle refill stations are at the base of the walk and at the top of the thousand steps.

 There is little chance of getting lost, the signs are so clear after walking through the main entrance.
 It can take from about 15 minutes to walk to the top, for anyone super fit and up for the challenge or about an hour if you are stopping to read the plaques along the way and taking in the beauty of the native forest.